fraserxu/electron-pdf/README.md

     --version                  Current version of package
-    -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF -c | --css                 String - The path to custom CSS -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - true
+    -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF

+    --browserConfig            String - A valid JSON String that will be parsed into the options passed to electron.BrowserWindow
+    -c | --css                 String - The path to custom CSS -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - true